ag-grid/ag-grid/CONTRIBUTING.md

-# Contributing to Angular
+# Contributing to ag-grid-ng2

-We would love for you to contribute to Angular and help make it even better than it is today!
+We would love for you to contribute to ag-grid-ng2 and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)